 - Spread the cereal out over the prepared baking sheet and bake 1 hour, stirring every 15 minutes.

 - Cool completely.
 Once cooled, gently break cereal apart.
-Store, covered, at room temperature for up to a week.
+Store in an airtight container for up to two weeks.

 I just made your recipe.....forgot about m&m's.......oh well...
 How can you store it for longer than a week?
 I am fixing this for goody bags for Christmas.